 Agritourism Activities.
-Activities conducted on a farm operation for the enjoyment and/or education of the public, the primary purpose of which must be to sell the farm's agricultural products.
+Activities primarily related to agriculture conducted on a farm operation for the enjoyment and/or education of the public, the primary purpose of which must be to sell the farm's agricultural products.
 The activities must be sufficiently related to the farm operation and the farm must produce enough of its own agricultural products to substantiate the need for the activity.